No767/Typeform.py/README.md

 **Q: Why do I keep on getting a `ModuleNotFound` error?**
 A: More than likely you forgot to install the libraries needed.
 Just run `pip install -r requirements.txt` to install it.

-## Platforms supported:
-- Linux (Works.
-Natively developed on Fedora 38 and Ubuntu 20.04)
-- Windows (untested, but should work)
-- MacOS (untested, but should work)

 ## License

 MIT (mainly I don't want to have to deal with copyright)